adobe/adobe-fetch/README.md

 ```

-#### Config object
+#### Config Auth object

-The `config` object is where you pass in all the required and optional parameters to authenticate API calls.
+The `config.auth` object is where you pass in all the required and optional parameters to authenticate API calls.

 | parameter          | integration name     | required | type                              | default                        |
 | ------------------ | -------------------- | -------- | --------------------------------- | ------------------------------ |